-Most of the country is deep into spring, which means that those of us with seasonal allergies are stocking up on the boxes of tissue, allergy meds, or those natural remedies we rely on to get us through a season of sniffles!
-Yet the changing of the seasons not only brings the airborne stimulants of blooming flowers and greening grasses but also the transitioning from dark frigid frosty winter to temperate warm and sunny days.
+Most of the country is deep into spring, which means that those of us with seasonal allergies are stocking up on boxes of tissue, allergy meds, or those natural remedies we rely on to get us through a season of sniffles!
+Yet the changing of the seasons not only brings the airborne stimulants of blooming flowers and greening grasses but also the transitioning from frosty winter to warm and sunny days.
 Both of these environmental changes, along with allergies, tend to bring on that last cold before the summer.

 All of this is to say that with the warming of our days comes a lot of mucus for a great deal of us!

 With that said, how much do we really know about mucus?
-First off, it’s actually a type of phlegm that is “produced in the lungs and lower respiratory tract” and is meant to protect certain areas of the body from drying out, as well as “helps the body defend against foreign invaders.”
+First off, it’s a type of phlegm that is “produced in the lungs and lower respiratory tract” and is meant to protect certain areas of the body from drying out, as well as “helps the body defend against foreign invaders.”
 With that said, while some mucus is healthy, “too much of it can be caused because of infections such as common cold or flu, irritation in nose throat or lungs, allergies,” as well as more severe ailments such as gastroesophageal reflux disease and lung diseases.

 This Blood Orange, Carrot, and Ginger Smoothie by Daniela Modesto is a delicious and easy way to get some decongestion relief!
 Prepare a large pitcher of this nutrient-dense, gut-friendly decongestant at the beginning of the week for a go-to mucus relief remedy.

 Garlic has been used as a natural remedy for thousands of years due to its sulfur content.
-This Garlic and Onion Sunflower Seed Crackers recipe by Taryn Fitz-Gerald is an easy to make, nutrient-dense snack, perfect for those allergy-heavy months or to dip in your favorite soup for a bit of cold-derived mucus relief.
+This Garlic and Onion Sunflower Seed Crackers recipe by Taryn Fitz-Gerald is an easy-to-make, nutrient-dense snack, perfect for those allergy-heavy months or to dip in your favorite soup for a bit of cold-derived mucus relief.